civitai/civitai/README.md

   - Use a database editor (like [DataGrip](https://www.jetbrains.com/datagrip/)) or connect directly to the DB (`PGPASSWORD=postgres psql -h localhost -p 15432 -U postgres civitai`)
   - Find your user (by email or username), and change `isModerator` to `true`

+### Known limitations

+Services that require external input will currently not work locally.
+These include:
+  - Orchestration (Generation, Training)
+  - Signals (Chat, Notifications, other real-time updates)
+  - Buzz

 ## Contributing

 Any contributions you make are **greatly appreciated**.